FatCharlie/DiscoBox/README.md

 ![two-photon-gate-structure](images/two_photon_gate_structure.svg)

-A 16-dimensional  Hilbert space can be encoded as four logical qubits because \(16=2^4\).
-Lib & Bromberg experimentally encode four qubits in 16 spatial modes of a photon as part of an eight-qubit cluster state.
+$\small\textit{Lib and Bromberg have already experimentally encoded four qubits in 16 spatial modes of a photon as part of an eight-qubit cluster state.
+}$

 Which gives us 4 logical qubits per photon.
 If you want to build a full GHZ state from registers 1,2&3 via an H and two CNOT gates you can totally do that.
+Brandt et al. have already demonstrated exactly this experimentally: a two-qubit CNOT gate using the OAM and radial degrees of freedom on a _single_ photon.

-## The Math of it
+## The math of it

 $$
 \begin{aligned}